NewDesignFile/support/README.md

 Have a question?
 Send an email to [contact@new-ui.com](mailto:contact@new-ui.com)

 ## About
-New UI is a comprehensive design system solution that prioritizes functionality, simplicity, and timelessness in your SaaS app interfaces.

-New UI takes complete ownership of your early-stage design requirements and provides you with all the necessary foundations to scale from zero to millions of users.
+New UI is a comprehensive design system solution that prioritizes functionality, simplicity, and timelessness for your SaaS apps.
+We take full responsibility for your early-stage design requirements and provide you with all the necessary foundations to scale from zero to millions of users.

-It’s the ideal solution for early-stage founders, agencies, or entrepreneurs seeking high quality and scalability for their SaaS apps.
-Tailored for:

-- Accessibility
-- Token and translation workflows
-- Responsiveness
-- Fast development
-- Easy maintenance
+Ideal for early-stage founders, agencies, and entrepreneurs, New UI offers high-quality, scalable, accessible, responsive, rapidly developed, and easily maintained solutions, empowering you to build your dream SaaS app with ease.

 ## FAQs